-Skyler (Sky) Dylan-Robbins is a New York City-based filmmaker and visual journalist who’s passionate about truthful, character-driven stories that address deep societal questions.
+Skyler (Sky) Dylan-Robbins is a New York City-based filmmaker and visual journalist who’s passionate about telling (and watching) character-driven true stories that address deep societal questions.

 In 2015, Sky founded The Video Consortium, a creative community of the world’s leading video journalists and nonfiction filmmakers.
 The Consortium has chapters in New York, Los Angeles, San Francisco, Washington DC, Paris, and Milan — with more in the works.
 Be sure to check out the podcast, too.

 In 2018, she was chosen as one of Forbes Magazine's 30 under 30 in Media.

 Her work has also been recognized by Pictures of the Year International, the Society of Publication Designers, PDN Photo Annual, the Webby Awards, the James Beard Foundation, The Newswomen’s Club of New York, The New York Press Club, Vimeo Staff Picks, and others.

 Sky graduated cum laude from Northwestern University with degrees in Radio/TV/Film, Sociology, and Italian, and has lived, worked, and studied in Bologna and Rome.